ministryofjustice/cla_backend/README.md

     ./manage.py migrate

-Create an admin user by running the following command and specifying username == password == 'admin':
+Create an admin user by running the following command and specifying username == password == 'admin' (email choice not relevant):

     ./manage.py createsuperuser